cole-trapnell-lab/hooke/docs/advanced.md

 # Using Hooke to analyze timeseries perturbation data

+Hooke can be used to analyze data with multiple time points across perturbations, such as the data found in [Saunders, Srivatsan, et al. Nature, in press (2023)](https://www.biorxiv.org/content/10.1101/2022.08.04.502764v1).
+This study in includes ~3 million single cells across almost 2000 individual barcoded embryos.
+It includes 19 timepoints (18-96 hpf) and 23 genetic loss of function experiments.
+For more information see the [ZSCAPE website](https://cole-trapnell-lab.github.io/zscape/).

+### Analysis of cranial sensory ganglia with Hooke

+This vignette focuses on the cranial sensory ganglia subset.
+Cranial sensory neurons transmit information from the head, ear, heart and viscera.
+Around 30000 cranial sensory neurons (~20 cells/embryo) were identified in the data.
+The data formed four distinct branches upon sub-clustering.
+These cells were annotated by comparing branch specific gene expression with published expression data.

 ![csg_umap](assets/csg_umap.png)

-### Analysis of cranial sensory ganglion with Hooke
+#### Fitting a Hooke model with model time points

 _Foxi1_ and _phox2a_ are two transcription factors important for cranial sensory ganglia development.

-See figure 4 of [Saunders, Srivatsan, et al. Nature, in press (2023)](https://www.biorxiv.org/content/10.1101/2022.08.04.502764v1) for more information.
+Here we subset the `cds` to focus on those perturbations.
+We also include all the controls.

 ```